konecnyjakub/mytester/README.md

 Method getEventsAfterRun returns callbacks that are called after all tests were run, it receives MyTester\Events\TestsFinishedEvent as its first parameter.

+Method getEventsBeforeTestCase returns callbacks that are called before a test case is run , it receives MyTester\Events\TestCaseStarted as its first parameter.

+Method getEventsAfterTestCase returns callbacks that are called after all test cases were run , it receives MyTester\Events\TestCaseFinished as its first parameter.

 Nette applications
 ------------------